Learn how to analyse a poem in six steps!

 Motifs: Are there common or similar symbols in the narrative?
 They might be related.
 Motifs are a series of symbols, or colours, or emotions that develop meaning throughout a poem.
 For example, if you read a poem that has graves, tombs, and headstones in it, you can argue it has motifs of death.

 Rhyme and Slant Rhyme: Poets make things rhyme.
-Rhymes can happen at the end of the line – known as “end rhyme”, in the middle of the line, or even in a word – both known as “internal rhyme.”
+Rhymes occur at the end of the line – known as “end rhyme”, in the middle of the line, or even in a word – both known as “internal rhyme.”
 As a critic, you need to work out what the poet is trying to do with their use of rhyme.
 Are they adhering to a convention that has a rhyme scheme?
 Or are they using free-verse and rhyming to draw attention to particular ideas, people, or things?

 Read a complete list of Literary Techniques